greaka/discordwvwbot/README.md

 # Discord Gw2 WvW Bot
-A Discord Bot to automatically assign roles based on the gw2 wvw server
+A Discord Bot to automatically assign roles based on the gw2 wvw server.

 You can find the official one under [wvwbot.tk](https://wvwbot.tk).